Improving the productivity of container terminals when loading empty freight (ISO) containers on and off container ships

 Every day, millions of empty containers are shipped worldwide

-BLOKs can be assembled ahead of time, providing a balanced work load which allows stevedores to work easily and safely during normal working hours.
-With the BLOK Container System it is possible to raise lifting rates from a present average of 30 containers per hour, to between 120 and 240 per hour, a massive increase in productivity.
+BLOKs can be assembled ahead of time, providing a balanced work load which allows stevedores to work easily and safely during social working hours.
+With the BLOK Container System it is possible to raise lifting rates from 30 containers per hour, to 120 per hour, a massive increase in productivity.
+Further savings come from use of the BLOK-Trailers transporting 8 teu with one man, one tractor.

 Why BLOK-Container Systems?